DavideStenner/Kaggle/Santa 2020 - The Candy Cane Contest/README.md

 The dictionary winner_dic saves the list of the match which has been scraped yet and the winner list, which is used during the generation of the dataset.

--generate-everything-step-*: This notebook used the scraped match and generate the training dataset by creating the feature for each bandit in every round.
+- generate-everything-step-*: This notebook used the scraped match and generate the training dataset by creating the feature for each bandit in every round.
 Each match will have num_bandit * number_round = 100 * 1999 = 199900 rows and 18 columns.

--mapping_sub_score: is a notebook which saves the final score for each agent.
+- mapping_sub_score: is a notebook which saves the final score for each agent.
 This score is used as a weight during the Lightgbm train.

--lgbm-train: in this notebook we trained the Lightgbm model using the score of the agent as a weight for each row.
+- lgbm-train: in this notebook we trained the Lightgbm model using the score of the agent as a weight for each row.

--lgbm-agent: This is the submitted agent, which uses a greedy method based on the Lightgbm evaluation of each bandit expected reward.
+- lgbm-agent: This is the submitted agent, which uses a greedy method based on the Lightgbm evaluation of each bandit expected reward.